 Politics is in disarray across the world, with a wave of extremism sweeping across Europe and the United States.
 With chaos in Canberra, many are asking will Australian politics fall foul of the same trends or can we as individuals stop the decline and restore the promise of democracy?

-In the lecture, Marc Stears argues that it is possible for democracy to thrive, even in our very turbulent times, but only if people act to save it.
+In the lecture, Marc Stears from the Sydney Policy Lab argues that it is possible for democracy to thrive, even in our very turbulent times, but only if people act to save it.
 The health of our politics is not a matter of vast social and economic forces far beyond our control, he will insist, but instead lies with the daily choices that each of us make as individuals and members of our communities.